What is cupping?

 Cupping Mark Colours and Their Meanings

-In TCM, the colour and pattern of cupping marks provide insights into the body’s internal condition, particularly the flow of Qi, blood, and the presence of pathological factors such as heat, cold, dampness, or stagnation.
+In TCM, the colour and pattern of cupping marks provide insights into the body’s internal condition.
+They particularly reflect the flow of Qi and blood.
+These marks also indicate the presence of pathological factors such as heat, cold, dampness, or stagnation.
 Here’s what the typical colours mean:

 Light Pink or Faint Red: